amaan-usmani/Bootcamp/README.md

 # Bootcamp
-In this Repository I have revised all the basics of Python by Code.
+In this Repository, I have written my daily work of BootCamp !